feathersjs/hooks/readme.md

 [![CI GitHub action](https://github.com/feathersjs/hooks/workflows/Node%20CI/badge.svg)](https://github.com/feathersjs/hooks/actions?query=workflow%3A%22Node+CI%22)

 `@feathersjs/hooks` brings middleware to any async JavaScript or TypeScript function.
-It allows to create composable and reusable workflows that can add things like
+It allows to create composable and reusable workflows that can add

 - Logging
 - Profiling
 - Validation
-- Caching
+- Caching/Debouncing
-- Checking permissions
+- Permissions
+- Data pre- and postprocessing
 - etc.

-To a function or class without having to change its original code.
+To a function or class without having to change its original code while also keeping things cleanly separated and testable.

 <!-- TOC -->